ajaygunalan/AjVault/content/_index.md

 - [[Industry]]
 - [[surgical-topics]]

-#### Disclaimer
+##### Disclaimer
-[Quartz](https://github.com/jackyzha0/quartz) is still in the development phase, and there are a few issues.
+Instead of using [obsidian publish](https://obsidian.md/publish) to host my notes,  I use [Quartz](https://github.com/jackyzha0/quartz), which is free.
+Quartz is still in development, and there are a few issues.
 Thus, it is not a 100%  replica of local [obsidian](https://obsidian.md/).
-One day, we will get there.
+But, It is good enough to start hosting your notes online.